Nzen/Another_Klotski/README.md

 ### Future directions

-__Indefinite delay__
-This project is pretty much done.
-There are other toys to build and this is sufficiently functional.
-Perhaps give me an opportunity to learn github's pull request functionality? : P

 __Tests__
 Virtually nothing tests itself or is tested.
 Partly this stems from a non-functional orientation.
 Nevertheless, Board - serialize, deserialize, in_goal_area, swap_block, try_cursor, try_block, and all the internal functions still need confirming tests.
 Screen, mercifully, seems testable by eye.